Federated Coordinate Descent for Privacy-Preserving Multiparty Linear Regression: Abstract

 \section{Abstract}

-Distributed privacy-preserving regression schemes have been developed and extended in various fields, where multiparty collaboratively and privately run optimization algorithms, e.g., Gradient Descent, to learn a set of optimal parameters.
-However, traditional Gradient-Descent based methods fail to solve problems which contains objective functions with $\mathcal{L}_1$ regularization, such as Lasso regression.
+Federated linear regressions have been developed and applied in various domains, where multiparties collaboratively and securely perform optimization algorithms, e.g., Gradient Descent, to learn a set of optimal model weights.
+However, traditional Gradient-Descent based methods fail to solve problems which contain $\mathcal{L}_1$ regularization in objective functions, such as lasso regression.
 In this paper, we present Federated Coordinate Descent, a new distributed scheme called FCD, to address this issue securely under multiparty scenarios.
-Specifically, through secure aggregation and added perturbations, our scheme guarantees that: (1) no local information is leaked to other parties, and (2) global model parameters are not exposed to cloud servers.
-The added perturbations can eventually be eliminated by each party to derive a global model with high performance.
-We show that the FCD scheme fills the gap of multiparty secure Coordinate Descent methods and is applicable for general linear regressions, including linear, ridge and lasso regressions.
+Specifically, through secure aggregation and noise perturbations, our scheme guarantees that: (1) no local information is leaked to other parties, and (2) global model weights are not exposed to cloud servers.
+The proposed FCD scheme fills the gap between multiparty secure learning and coordinate descent methods, and is applicable for general linear regressions, including linear, ridge, and lasso regressions.
 Theoretical analyses prove the security guarantees of our scheme against semi-honest attackers.
 Experimental results on three UCI datasets demonstrate that regressions under our FCD scheme are effective as centralized models.
 The performance evaluation on synthetic dataset also reveals that our scheme achieves efficient properties on computation cost and communication overhead.